Jokymon/whats_wasm/slides/slides.md

 > ... but it does not make any Web-specific assumptions or provide Web-specific
 > features, so it can be employed in **other environments** as well.

+---

+# Who is involved

+The W3C works on the advancement of WebAssembly through their [WebAssembly Community Group](https://www.w3.org/community/webassembly/).

+One big contributor the WebAssembly efforts is the [Bytecode Alliance](https://bytecodealliance.org/) whos mission is

+> ... to provide state-of-the-art foundations for the development of runtime environments and language toolchains
+> where security, efficiency, and modularity can all coexist across a wide range of devices and architectures.

 <!--
 You can have `style` tag in markdown to override the style for the current page.